Digital Sales Transformation Tactics

-And if you’ve ended up here, you’re likely facing at least one of many businesses challenges: strategy misalignment, below average sales performance, or elusive revenue goals.
-No matter the problem, the bottom line is you’ve recognized the need for a change in your sales organization.
+You may be considering sales transformation because you're facing any of several challenges: strategy misalignment, below average sales performance or elusive revenue goals.
+The bottom line is that you’ve recognized the need for a change in your sales organization.

-Ultimately, a sales transformation initiative is meant to create meaningful change to gain meaningful results.
+A sales transformation initiative can create the change you need to gain meaningful results.
 But where do you start?

 - Improving customer relationships through improved customer experience

 - Aligning your sales and marketing teams, so everyone's focused on the same goals

 - Acquiring new business

 - Entering new markets

 - Aligning operations with your overall business strategy